 The good news is that there are lots of credit cards that offer price protection.
 But they don’t all come with this nifty price match feature.

 We know Chase offers price protection on cards like Chase Freedom and Chase Sapphire Preferred and Reserved, but what about the other guys.

 Well, Citi does via its Citi Price Rewind, which is a slightly more automated version of price protection, though as far as I can tell, it just automates the finding a lower price portion of the process.
 You still have to file the claim just as you would with Chase and other card issuers.

 Discover also offers price protection, though it appears it can only be done via phone call.
 Terms are similar to those of Chase.

 All MasterCard-branded credit cards (and debit cards I believe) offer price protection, which may cover credit card issuers like Capital One and Barclaycard and some other card issuers.

 For Visa, it depends on the card in question.
 Check the terms of your specific card beforehand if you’re thinking about making a major purchase.

 Lastly, American Express doesn’t offer price protection!
-Yes, you read that right.
+Yes, you read that right, Amex price protection is nonexistent.
 The so-called customer service leader doesn’t even offer it.
 So strange…

 In summary, the whole experience kind of reminded me of that famous Circuit City ad where the kid finds a newspaper ad with a lower price and rides his bike through a major city to the store to get a price match.